LogoLogo

 Once training is completed, the results are shown:

-The accuracy and confusion matrix, latency and memory usage are shown for both Unoptmized (float32) and Quantized (int8) models, which can be used with the EK-RA8AD1.
+The accuracy and confusion matrix, latency and memory usage are shown for both Unoptimized (float32) and Quantized (int8) models, which can be used with the EK-RA8AD1.
 Take note of the PEAK RAM USAGE and FLASH USAGE statistics at the bottom.
 These indicate if the model will fit within RAM and ROM on the target.

 Model Testing